google/santa/docs/concepts/rules.md

 ### CDHash Rules

-CDHash rules use the a binary's code directory hash as an identifier.
+CDHash rules use a binary's code directory hash as an identifier.
 This is the most specific rule in Santa.
 The code directory hash identifies a specific version of a program, similar to a file hash.
 Note that the operating system evaluates the cdhash lazily, only verifying pages of code when they're mapped in.
 This means that it is possible for a file hash to change, but a binary could